MCS Announces Recipients of DSF Rapid Seed Funding for COVID-19 Research

 Developing SARS-CoV-2 Antiviral Therapeutics with Artificial Intelligence Accelerated Molecular Modeling and Virtual Screening

-Associate Professor of Chemistry Maria Kurnikova and Assistant Professor of Chemistry Olexandr Isayev will apply machine learning, artificial intelligence and structural molecular modeling techniques to aid the design of new drugs and the repurposing of existing ones for treating the SARS-CoV-2 virus.
+Assistant Professor of Chemistry Olexandr Isayev will apply machine learning, artificial intelligence and structural molecular modeling techniques to aid the design of new drugs and the repurposing of existing ones for treating the SARS-CoV-2 virus.
 Using the lab's quantum mechanical methods that are accelerated by AI, a large library of purchasable molecules will be parameterized and then run through a structure-based virtual screening.
 Then molecular dynamics and free energy simulations will provide data for deep learning algorithms that could identify the best candidates for testing in partner labs.
-Through this more efficient and accurate method of drug discovery, the researchers aim to find an antiviral drug that could bind to the viral protein of SARS-CoV-2 and inhibit enzyme activity.
+Through this more efficient and accurate method of drug discovery, Isayev's group aims to find an antiviral drug that could bind to the viral protein of SARS-CoV-2 and inhibit enzyme activity.

 Evaluation of Hybrid Microneedle Arrays for Effective COVID-19 Vaccination